LucBonc/RFM2gNoPollingConfigurations_Trees/README.md

 "<b>ONE master synchronized by adlink 2010 adc and 2 slaves, 1 slave synchronized by Rfm, 1 async RFM slave synchronized by adlink 2022  </b>"
 </p>

-the master and synch RFM slave are configured like in scenario A the asynch slave is configured as follow:
+The master and synch RFM slave are configured like in scenario A the asynch slave is configured as follow:

 <center><img src="Docs/three_hosts_asynch/slave/slave47asynchStateRun.png"  width="70%" height="70%"></center>